travitch/whole-program-llvm/README.md

 Installation
 ============

-WLLVM is now a pip package.
+As of August 2016 WLLVM is now a pip package.
 You can just do:

     pip install wllvm